County-District-School (CDS) Codes

 1430 N Street, Suite 6308

 Sacramento, CA 95814

 This Web page contains a list of district reorganizations, name changes, and new or retired districts.

 Resources for Obtaining Information About Schools and Districts

 - California School Directory

-Online application for obtaining contact and general information about California schools and districts.
+The California School Directory is an online resource for obtaining contact and general information about California schools and districts.

-- Public School Database (downloadable)
+- Public Schools Database (downloadable files)